manfredsteyer/2023_01_11/index.md

 };
 ```

 When doing this, we need to understand that there are no guarantees for backwards compatibility of Angular's internal parts.
-Hence, we should limit the usage of ``InternalEnvironmentProviders`` to a minimum of well maintained functions.
+Hence, we should limit the usage of ``InternalEnvironmentProviders`` to a minimum of well-maintained functions.

 In our case, the only function using ``InternalEnvironmentProviders`` is ``combine``: